How to Translate Idioms Without Direct Chinese Equivalents

 Strategies for Handling Idioms in Translation

 Idioms are deeply rooted in culture, which means finding an exact match isn’t always possible.
-Here’s how to adapt them:
+Here’s how to Translate Idioms successfully when dealing with cultural gaps:

 Find a Cultural Equivalent – Some idioms have close Chinese counterparts.
 For example, “kill two birds with one stone” translates well to 一举两得.